pietrovos/COMP3005_Project/README.md

 2. Populate the tables with initial data using the DML (Data Manipulation Language) scripts provided in the SQL directory on GitHub.

 ***Database Configuration***
--Ensure the PostgreSQL database is set up with the required schema.
+- Ensure the PostgreSQL database is set up with the required schema.
 The script connects to the database with the following default credentials:

 - dbname: COMP3005_project
 - user: postgres